algorithmiaio/algorithmia-ci-action/README.md

 ```

 ```
-  regular_api_key - (required) - An Algorithmia api key that has execute access for the algorithm you wish to test, read more about that [here](https://algorithmia.com/developers/platform/customizing-api-keys) mgmt_api_key - (required) - your Algorithmia Management API key, which you can learn about [here](https://algorithmia.com/developers/algorithm-development/algorithm-management). api_address - (optional) - The Algorithmia API cluster address you wish to connect to, if using a private cluster; please provide the correct path to your environment. algorithm_name - (required) - The algorithmia algorithm name for project you're testing.
-This algorithm name must refer to the github repository you attach this action to in order to work properly. version_schema - (optional) - The [semantic version](https://semver.org/) parameter that will get incremented whenever this action gets triggered.
-May be "Major", "Minor", or "Revision" test_cases - (required) - a stringified json list containing test cases to try your algorithm with, if any of the test cases fails - this action will return with an exception indicating which case failed.
+  regular_api_key - (required) - An Algorithmia api key that has execute access for the algorithm you wish to test; make sure it has manage access. read more about that [here](https://algorithmia.com/developers/platform/customizing-api-keys) api_address - (optional) - The Algorithmia API cluster address you wish to connect to, if using a private cluster; please provide the correct path to your environment. version_schema - (optional) - The [semantic version](https://semver.org/) parameter that will get incremented whenever this action gets triggered.
+May be "Major", "Minor", or "Revision"
 ```

+# File inspection
+This action inspects your github repo and expects a properly configured Algorithmia Algorithm repository.
+This means that the `algorithmia.conf` file must be available.
+Beyond that, an additional file must be provided.
+A file called TEST_CASES.json must exist at the root of your algorithm directory, and be configured to match the following schema:

-# Case Schema
+## Test Case Schema
 Your test cases should follow the following json schema
 ```
 [